 1. Limited capital: There is shortage of capital as it is limited to the ancestral property.
-Unlimited less 2. liability of karta makes him enterprising. -It3.
+Unlimited 2. liability karta makes him less enterprising. of -It3.
 Dominance of karta - Karta manages the business and sometimes he ignores the valuable advice of other members.
 This may cause conflict among the members and may lead to break down of the family limit.